What We Know About Fossil's New Star Wars Watch Collection

 Accessories To Match

-Alongside the limited-edition watch assortment, Star Wars x Fossil also offers five special-edition watches with comic-book-style graphic dials, silicone straps and classic tins retailing for SGD289 (HKD 1,700 approx.).
+Alongside the limited-edition watch assortment, Star Wars x Fossil also offers five special-edition watches with comic-book-style graphic dials, silicone straps and classic tins retailing for SGD289 (THB 7,400 approx.).
 The capsule collection also consists of special edition jewellery collection.

 Fans looking to showcase the Force with their ensemble can choose from accessories inspired by fan-favourite characters—Yoda, R2-D2 and C-3PO and iconography in semi-3D silhouettes and signature craftsmanship.

-Retailing from SGD179 (HKD 1,050 approx.) to SGD229 (HKD 1,350 approx.), the collection includes items such as a gold-tone charm necklace, charm bracelet and earring stud set as well as hoop earrings.
+Retailing from SGD179 (THB 4,580 approx.) to SGD229 (THB 5,860 approx.), the collection includes items such as a gold-tone charm necklace, charm bracelet and earring stud set as well as hoop earrings.
 The capsule also includes two ID plaque necklaces inspired by the two beloved Star Wars droids.

 The Star Wars x Fossil collection is available at selected Fossil retail stores and online starting 4 May 2023.